Regulatory actions for Nov. 18, 2025

 Nov.
 18, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Arctx, Bot Image, Hubly Surgical, Icecure, Levitas, Piccolo Medical, Quantalx.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Arcutis, Ascelia, Biogen, Bioinvent, Henlius, Incyte, Medicus, Obi, Organon, Sarepta, Silo, T-knife.

 Briefs